AlanHassen/modelsmatter_localretro_hpc/README.md

 # Distributed LocalRetro Implementation

+This package extends [AiZynthFinder](https://github.com/MolecularAI/aizynthfinder) to seamlessly integrate various single-step retrosynthesis models, as illustrated in our papers [Models Matter: The Impact of Single-Step Models on Synthesis Prediction](https://doi.org/10.1039/D3DD00252G) and [Mind the Retrosynthesis Gap: Bridging the divide between Single-step and Multi-step Retrosynthesis Prediction](https://openreview.net/forum?id=LjdtY0hM7tf).

 Reimplementation of LocalRetro to preprocess data in a distributed fashion using slurm.
 Starting point is to create a preprocessing pipeline with the slurm/Makefile.
+Just copy the slurm folder, change the relevant paths, and run "make create_experiment".
+Afterwards, follow the steps in the newly created make file.

-Note: Whenever <Path> is present, it is necessary to adjust the paths to the correct absolute folder.
+Note: Whenever `<Path>` is present, it is necessary to adjust the paths to the correct absolute folder.

 # LocalRetro Old
 Implementation of Retrosynthesis Prediction with LocalRetro developed by prof. Yousung Jung group at KAIST (contact: ysjn@kaist.ac.kr).